Powerlearnproject/se-day1-assignment-Chancethe1st/README.md

 Description: Agile methodologies, formalized in the Agile Manifesto in 2001, emphasize flexibility, collaboration, and rapid iteration.
 Agile approaches, such as Scrum and Kanban, focus on delivering functional software in short cycles (sprints) and continuously adapting to user feedback and changing requirements.
 Impact: Agile has revolutionized software development by allowing teams to respond quickly to market changes, improve customer satisfaction, and enhance team collaboration.
 It has become a dominant approach in modern software engineering, enabling companies to innovate and deliver value more rapidly.

-List and briefly explain the phases of the Software Development Life Cycle.
+C. List and briefly explain the phases of the Software Development Life Cycle.
 Planning Phase
 Objective: Define project scope, goals, timelines, budget, and resources.
 Activities: Identify stakeholders, conduct feasibility studies, and create a project plan.